-History Of Medical Marijuana in Massachussetts
+History Of Medical and Recreational Marijuana in Massachussetts

 It’s somehow ironic that Massachusetts, the first state to criminalize cannabis in the early 1900s, became the first state to legalize marijuana nearly a century later.

 How did it happen?
 Motivated voters in Massachusetts rallied together to pass a revolutionary ballot in 2008 decriminalizing the possession of small amounts of marijuana.
 The “Massachusetts Sensible Marijuana Policy Initiative” (MSMPI) made it possible to have up to an ounce of cannabis without it affecting the possessor’s legal record.
 If caught, the punishment could be a $100 fine.
 Compare that to the law before MSMPI passed when the same offense was punishable by a stiff sentence of six months in jail plus a fine of $500!

 Four years later, when Massachusetts headed to the polls in the state’s 2012 general election, 63% of voters approved Question 3, the Massachusetts Medical Marijuana Initiative.
 With its passage, medical marijuana patients could purchase medical cannabis after being diagnosed with a qualifying medical condition by a certified doctor and registering to get a state- issued medical marijuana card.

 Unfortunately, the opening of medical marijuana dispensaries in Massachusetts took much longer than expected.
 Frustrated registered patients were forced to buy cannabis from illegal sources while they waited for licensed medical marijuana dispensaries to open their doors.
 Four medical marijuana dispensaries finally opened in the state by the end of 2015.
 Complex licensing and cultivation issues were blamed for the slow roll-out process.